jakhax/raspberry-pi-sim800l-gsm-module/README.md

 ### Disable serial console
 We will start by disabling serial console to enable communication between the pi and sim800l via serial0 .

-Open the terminal on your pi and run `sudo rasp-config` Select Interfaces → Serial
+Open the terminal on your pi and run `sudo raspi-config` Select Interfaces → Serial
 Select No to the 1st prompt and Yes for the 2nd.